-During this year, the Bank issued its second sustainability report for 2023, which highlighted the bank's commitment to sustainability disclosure and transparency.
-The sustainability and social responsibility group at Bank AlJazira worked on designing a set of comprehensive surveys to cover aspects of sustainability-related work across the bank's departments.
-Additionally, they analyzed the gaps and requirements arising from the first sustainability report to driving the nation's economic development. and worked to address them as much as possible, implementing solutions in accordance with the required international standards.
+Through its commitment to rehabilitation and community During this year, the Bank issued its second sustainability report for empowerment, the bank plays an active role in improving 2023, which highlighted the bank's commitment to sustainability disclosure and transparency.
+The sustainability and social income levels, living conditions, and educational opportunities responsibility group at Bank AlJazira worked on designing a set of for productive families through its "Good Loans Portfolio," thus contributing to social stability.
+These efforts have enhanced the comprehensive surveys to cover aspects of sustainability-related social well-being of these families and increased their contribution work across the bank's departments.
+Additionally, they analyzed the gaps and requirements arising from the first sustainability report to driving the nation's economic development. and worked to address them as much as possible, implementing In its support for entrepreneurial projects and fostering creative solutions in accordance with the required international standards.